ManuelB/fiori-elements-incident-management/README.md

 # Sample Service Used in Tutorials for SAP Fiori Elements Floorplans for OData V4

-This is the fork from ManuelB use at your own risk.
+This is the fork from ManuelB use at your own risk used for Test Reasons by Duy Khang.

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/fiori-elements-incident-management)](https://api.reuse.software/info/github.com/SAP-samples/fiori-elements-incident-management)